erlydtl/erlydtl/README.markdown

 Compilation
 -----------

+To compile ErlyDTL, run

+    make

-To compile ErlyDTL, type "make" in this directory.
+in this directory.

 Template compilation